tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - The keyring can be selected using Left-Click Frob on doors.
 - Gameplay Changes:
     - Augmentation Changes
+        - EUAS
+            - Swapped Level 2 and 3, because level 2 was arguably better than level 3.
+Now level 2 detects environmental hazards, level 3 shows visibility on the HUD.
         - Aggressive Defense System:
             - Will no longer display explosives which aren't detonated, so it can't be used to detect placed grenades at long range anymore
                 - Will instead continue to display destroyed projectiles on the HUD for a second or so after they are destroyed.
-            - Now only beeps once per 2 seconds, to prevent annoying constant beeping
+            - Now only beeps as projectiles enter range, to prevent annoying earrape
             - Range increased from 340/480/640/800 to 400/600/800/1000
             - Added Player Damage Reduction for projectiles detonated by ADS.
 Reduces damage from projectiles by 20%/30%/40%/50%
     - Hacking Overhaul